acweisha/gFPCAClassif/README.md

 This is a basic example which shows you how to solve a common problem:

-To model the binary data, we fit the model without covariates, the number of eigenfucntions are determined by a PVE of 0.95,
+To model the binary data, we fit the model without covariates, the number of eigenfunctions are determined by a PVE of 0.95,

 ``` r
 gsFPCA.model = gsFPCA(X_dat_s = X_dat_train,